r-spatial/RQGIS/README.md

 #> [1] "None"
 ```

 In our case, `qgis:polygoncentroids` has only two function arguments and no default values.
-Naturally, we need to specify our input and output layer manually.
+Naturally, we need to specify manually our input and output layer.
 Tab-completion, as for instance provided by the wonderful RStudio IDE, greatly fascilitates this task.
-Please note that instead of specifying a path to INPUT\_LAYER (e.g. ger.shp) you can also use a spatial object that resides in the global environment of R. Conveniently, `run_qgis` will save this spatial object to a temporary location for you later on (see below).
+Please note that instead of specifying a path to INPUT\_LAYER (e.g. "ger.shp") you can also use a spatial object that resides in the global environment of R. Conveniently, `run_qgis` will save this spatial object to a temporary location for you later on (see below).
 Here, we use the SpatialPolygonsDataFrame `ger` as input layer.

 ``` r
 # specify input layer